whg-training/whg-training-resources/docs/sequence_data_analysis/introduction_to_next_generation_sequencing_data_analysis/README.md

 ---
-sidebar_position: 1
+sidebar_position: 2
 ---

-# Introduction to next-generation sequencing
+# Analysing paired-end sequencing data

 In this tutorial we will demonstrate a basic pipeline for analysing paired-end short-read genomic sequencing data.
 We will start with raw data in a FASTQ file, inspect quality control metrics,